MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/get_started/getting_started.rst

  .. code-block:: MATLAB

-    result = validateRequirements(); % make sure we have dependencies in accessible places if ischar(result)
+    result = validate_toolboxes(); % make sure we have dependencies in accessible places if ischar(result)
         error(result);
     else